pegros/PEG_SYS/README.md

 to bypass some uninteresting limits (as a comma separated list of limit names).
 * **Custom Metadata** records are available for the Picklist snapshot to define the set of picklist fields to consider (the label of which should be in the `ObjectApiName.FieldApiName` format)

+### CRM Analytics Application

+ℹ️ The **SYS Monitoring** CRM Analytics App is shared with all users in admin mode by default upon deploy.
+It is therefore important to immediately modify these settings after deployment to prevent any data leak or dashboard corruption by unauthorized CRM Analytics users.

+You also need to grant the **SYS_UseScheduleTools** permission set to the CRM Analytics Integration user to let it access the snapshot objects.

+At last, you need to configure and schedule the CRM Analytics connection to include the main fields of the **SYS_OrgLimitSnapshot__c** and **SYS_OrgStorageSnapshot__c** objects: `Id`, `Name`, `CreatedDate`, `RecordTypeId` (if any) and all custom fields.

 ## Scheduling